JuliaLang/www.julialang.org/blog/2022/08/julia-1.8-highlights.md

 #### Profiling code that is already running

 1.8 also introduces the option to profile code that is already running.
-Say you have started some long running code and progress appears to slow.
-At any time you see what's happening without interrupting by triggering a 1 second profile via sending `SIGINFO` on BSDs including MacOS, or `SIGUSR1` on Linux (not supported on Windows).
+Say you have started some long-running code and progress appears to slow.
+At any time you see what's happening without interrupting by triggering a 1-second profile via sending `SIGINFO` on BSDs including MacOS, or `SIGUSR1` on Linux (not supported on Windows).
 MacOS & FreeBSD have the added convenience of sending `SIGUSR1` via `ctrl-t`.

 First, an immediate stacktrace will print, followed by the report after the profile sampling at the next yield point.